Office of the General Counsel

 Unlawful discrimination and harassment violate state and federal law as well as the District's Policies.
-Unlawful discrimination includes disparate treatment, exclusion from any benefits, activities, or programs, or harassment based on the grounds of ethnic group identification, race, color, sex, gender, gender identity, gender expression, pregnancy or childbirth-related condition, sexual orientation, sexual identity, religion, age (over forty), national origin, ancestry, physical or mental disability, medical condition, political affiliation or belief, military and veteran status, or marital status.
+Unlawful discrimination includes disparate treatment, exclusion from any benefits, activities, or programs, or harassment based on the grounds of ethnic group identification, race, color, sex, gender, gender identity, gender expression, pregnancy or childbirth-related condition, sexual orientation, sexual identity, religion or religious creed, age (over forty), national origin, ancestry, physical or mental disability, medical condition, political affiliation or belief, military and veteran status, or marital status.
 The District's Policies and Regulations on unlawful discrimination and harassment are set forth below.
 Those who have experienced or witnessed unlawful discrimination or harassment should report that misconduct to the District or College Equity Officers, whose contact information can be found here.

 Sexual harassment is a form of unlawful discrimination based on sex and is prohibited by state and federal law, including Title IX, as well as the District's Policies.
 Sexual harassment is generally defined to include unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature, made by someone in the work or educational setting.
 These acts constitute sexual harassment when: (1) submission to such conduct is made a term or condition of employment or education, (2) submission to or rejection of such conduct is used as a basis for employment or educational decisions affecting the individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an employee's work performance or creating an intimidating, hostile, or offensive working or educational environment.